-In the longer term, there is a link between demand for our services and levels of economic activity.
-The construction industry, which affects our business, is cyclical and typically lags the general economic cycle by between 12 and 24 months.
+In the longer-term, there is a link between levels of economic activity and demand for our services.
+The most significant end market which affects our business is construction.
+The construction market is cyclical and typically lags the general economic cycle by between 12 and 24 months.

-The economic uncertainties resulting from the impact of the COVID-19 or other pandemics are considered as part of this risk, together with trade / tariff escalation and the impact of Brexit on the UK economy.
+The economic uncertainties resulting from the impact of COVID-19 or other pandemics are considered as part of this risk.

 - Prudent management through the different phases of the cycle.